VINTAGE COSTUME JEWELRY

 and TRIFARI (18)

-These are organized automatically by file name, and we have
+pendants.
+These are organized automatically by file name, and

 chosen the file names so the images will be ordered by:

-the same length, by increasing weight (to the
+the same length, by increasing weight (to the nearest one

-that are framed, are listed in their own albums.
+are listed in their own albums.
 Some signed

-pendants are also present in the unsigned category if they also
+pendants are also present in the unsigned category if they

 appear unsigned, or if the signature is difficult to read.